Ernesto strengthens back into a hurricane, sends powerful swells, rip currents to US East Coast

 After cleaning up and removing debris, the Virgin Islands Department of Education said all public schools would resume operations Monday.
 Public school classes also were slated to start Monday in Puerto Rico, nearly a week after the original opening date.

-Gary Robertson in Raleigh, North Carolina, Julie Walker in New York and Mariana Martínez Barba in Mexico City contributed.
+Gary Robertson in Raleigh, North Carolina, Cedar Attanasio and Julie Walker in New York and Mariana Martínez Barba in Mexico City contributed.

 Credit: AP